Our verdict

 Disclaimer: We take our lab measurements 5 times before noting down the final result.
 This is to minimize the chance of error.
 The photo shows the last measurement.

 What's more, the foam doesn't get that much firmer when exposed to cold temperatures.
 After 20 minutes in the freezer, the foam only got 16% denser.
-Even in its frozen condition, the shoe remains 16% softer than most midsoles in room temperature.
+Even in its frozen condition, the shoe remains 16% softer than most midsoles at room temperature.

 mizuno-wave-rider-26-cushioning-in-cold.JPG

-Huge drop
+Huge drop!

 As with the previous version of this Mizuno staple, the 26’s heel-to-toe drop remains at 12 mm.
-What also remains is the myriad of synonyms some runners use to express their disdain for it: steep, pronounced, too high, noticeable, excessive, “felt like I was running in a high-heeled shoe.”

 mizuno-wave-rider-26-drop.JPG